mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 >
 > https://resolver.example.com/filtering-incidents/abc123

-Note that there is no requirement for the template to expand to a URL on any particular hostname; for example, it could be hosted by a party other than the resolver's server.
+Note that there is no requirement for the resolver to construct links to any database, nor for results from any DNS server.
+The resolver both choose which database providers it supports, and can evaluate whatever mechanisms it chooses to determine when and if to provide the link to the database provider.

 ## Notational Conventions